kuzzleio/kuzzle/docs/request_scenarios/auth.md

 This page explains what happens when a client authenticates to Kuzzle, with 2 examples:
 * A simple authentication with the "Local" strategy
-* A 2-step authentication with the "Github" strategy, which authenticate github usesr with **oauth2** protocol.
+* A 2-step authentication with the "Github" strategy, which authenticates github users with **oauth2** protocol.

 ## Overview